 Stefan almost lost his voice because of this ride.
-For us this was the most intense-adrenaline-fuelled ride at Universal Studios Orlando.
-It’s a steel rollercoaster ride which reaches 65 miles per hour (105 km/h) and oh my god you feel every second of it as you go up, down and spin around and round.
+For us, this was the most intense-adrenaline-fuelled ride at Universal Studios Orlando.
+It's a steel rollercoaster ride which reaches 65 miles per hour (105 km/h) and oh my god you feel every second of it as you go up, down and spin around and around.

 Its special feature?
 You can select a classic pop/rock anthem to have as background music in your seat during this 1 minute 37 seconds ride.
-For Seb, listening to Stefan screaming his head off to Gloria Gaynor’s I Will Survive, was one of his most hilarious memories from our trip to Universal Studios.
+For Seb, listening to Stefan screaming his head off to uber gay anthem, Gloria Gaynor's I Will Survive, was one of his most hilarious memories from our trip to Universal Studios!

 The Incredible Hulk

-The Incredible Hulk is another famous adrenaline packed rollercoaster ride at Universal.
-It looks more scary than it is and for us we found the Hollywood Rip, Ride Rockit ride more intense.
-Nonetheless, The Incredible Hulk is not for the faint hearted and is still guaranteed to induce screams, excitement and get the heart pumping.
+The Incredible Hulk is another famous adrenaline-packed rollercoaster ride at Universal.
+It looks scarier than it is and for us, we found the Hollywood Rip, Ride Rockit ride more intense.
+Nonetheless, The Incredible Hulk is not for the faint-hearted and is still guaranteed to induce screams, excitement and get the heart pumping.

 The ride accelerates to 40 mph (64 km/h) in around 2 seconds and reaches a top speed of 67 mph (108 km/h) as you go round and round, up and down, in full sight of everyone in the Islands of Adventure theme park in Universal.

 On this ride, you're a Freedom Fighter in a simulation N*E*S*T* vehicle helping Optimus Prime and Bumblebee to save the Earth from Megatron.